Revelation Chapter Two contains the first four of Jesus’ letters to the seven churches.

 No-one cherishes, seeks or glamorises persecution.
-There is absolutely no doubt though that those who are steadfast will gain praise, glory and honour.
+However, there is absolutely no doubt that those who are steadfast will gain praise, glory and honour.

 Blessed are those who keep their vision firmly focused upon our eternal fellowship with Christ Jesus and the rewards awaiting us when he returns.

 More Than Conquerors